 To describe the topology on $\Spec(\RU)$, we recall that it has a subbasis of closed sets determined by principal ideals.
 Principal ideals of $\RU$ are either generated by an element $n \in \RU(C_p/e) = \Z$, and we denote the corresponding closed set by $V_e(n)$, or by an element $f \in \RU(C_p/C_p) = \Z[C_p] \cong \Z[x]/(x^p-1)$, and we denote the corresponding closed set by $V_{C_p}(f)$.
-We then use the levelwise description of the prime ideals to determine the elements of these closed sets in the subbasis. \end{proof}

-\begin{remark} In fact, the linearization map $\uA \to \RU$ of $C_p$-Tambara functors induces a homeomorphism $\Spec(\RU) \cong \Spec(\uA)$.
+We then use the levelwise description of the prime ideals to determine the elements of these closed sets in the subbasis. \end{proof} \begin{remark} In fact, the linearization map $\uA \to \RU$ of $C_p$-Tambara functors induces a homeomorphism $\Spec(\RU) \cong \Spec(\uA)$.
 The linearization map is an isomorphism of $C_p$-Tambara functors if $p = 2$, but not if $p$ is an odd prime.
 Thus when $p$ is odd, we obtain examples of non-isomorphic $C_p$-Tambara functors with homeomorphic Nakaoka spectra. \end{remark}

-\begin{remark} We hope to extend the ghost construction to $C_n$-Tambara functors in future work, where $C_n$ is an arbitrary finite cyclic group.
-We suspect that this extension will show that $\Spec(\RU) \cong \Spec(\uA)$ over any finite cyclic group.
-Together with the Artin induction theorem, it should be possible to show that this homeomorphism holds over any finite group. \end{remark}